Septic Tank Bacteria: How does a Septic Tank work?

 The first step of filtering the septic waste is very important.
 Septic bacteria must start their work of breaking down the waste.
 This will take some time to break down.
 It may take a day to weeks to months and even years for non-human waste to break down.

 Mother Nature makes her own rules on speed.
 You as the septic tank owner must make her happy.
-A monthly dose of septic tank bacteria that she approves of and your tank, may perform like it was sized for.
+Administer a monthly dose of septic tank bacteria that she approves of.
+Then, your tank may perform like it was sized for.
 We suggest BioForce Bacterial Waste Liquefier.
 It is a low cost septic tank treatment.

-The baffle can be 2 feet off the wall of the waste coming in to in the tank or in the middle of the tank.
+The baffle can be 2 feet off the wall of the tank where the waste enters.
+It can also be in the middle of the tank.
 There can even be another baffle 2 feet before the septic tank tee leaves the waste tank.
-The septic tank space between the baffles is where the waste gets broken down to a liquid state and what is floating or has sunk down to the bottom of the tank will still be broken down to a liquid that can pass the next baffle and go thru a septic tank filter in the tee leaving the tank.
+The septic tank space between the baffles is where the waste breaks down into a liquid state.
+Waste that floats or sinks to the bottom of the tank will break down further.
+This liquid can pass through the next baffle.
+It then goes through a septic tank filter in the tee leaving the tank.

-This is why adding once a month a septic tank product called BioForce Bacterial Waste Liquefier to keep your septic tank operating at it’s best.
+This is why you should add a septic tank product called BioForce Bacterial Waste Liquefier once a month.
+This will keep your septic tank operating at its best.

 Septic tank bacteria will work 24/7 to break down the waste.
-This is why it is absolutely important to use a septic tank product every month and limit your use of anything that is “Anti Septic”.
+This is why it is absolutely important to use a septic tank product every month.
+You should also limit your use of anything that is “Anti Septic”.

-A septic tank before an aeration treatment unit is also called a “Trash Tank” and the above process will still happen.
+A septic tank before an aeration treatment unit is also called a “Trash Tank.”
+The above process will still happen.
 Another septic tank after the trash tank is where an aeration treatment unit will be.

 Your septic tank waste system:

 This is just a basic look at your septic tank and how it may be working or designed.
-We hope you have a better understanding of your septic tank waste system and be able to review the information on our website.
+We hope you have a better understanding of your septic tank waste system.
+You should be able to review the information on our website.